iobaidat/DDoShield-IoT/README.md

 - load kernel modules (`modprobe`)
 - configure tap/bridge interfaces

-This is expected.
+This is expected behavior.
 If you’re on a shared system, make sure you’re allowed to use `sudo` before running the installer.

+**Note:**
-> **Note:** DDoShield-IoT is designed for Linux hosts (Ubuntu/Debian).
-> It relies on `ip netns`, tap interfaces, and kernel modules that are not available on Windows or macOS without heavy virtualization.
+* DDoShield-IoT is designed for Linux hosts (Ubuntu/Debian).
+It relies on `ip netns`, tap interfaces, and kernel modules that are not available on Windows or macOS without heavy virtualization.

-> **Architecture support (x86_64 & ARM64)**
+**Architecture support (x86_64 & ARM64)**
-> DDoShield-IoT automatically detects whether your Linux host is **x86_64** or **arm64** and builds matching Docker images for that architecture.
+* DDoShield-IoT automatically detects whether your Linux host is **x86_64** or **arm64** and builds matching Docker images for that architecture.
->
-> On newer Apple Silicon Macs (M1/M2/M3), the recommended setup is:
+* On newer Apple Silicon Macs (M series), the recommended setup is:
-> - Run a **Linux VM** (Ubuntu 22.04/24.04 or Debian 12) using an **ARM64** image.
+  - Run a **Linux VM** (Ubuntu 22.04/24.04 or Debian 12) using an **ARM64** image.
-> - Inside that VM, follow the normal `install.sh` and `ddosim` instructions.
+  - Inside that VM, follow the normal `install.sh` and `ddosim` instructions.

->
-> This way, all Docker containers and ns-3 run natively on arm64 (no emulation, no cross-architecture Docker setup).
+This way, all Docker containers and ns-3 run natively on arm64 (no emulation, no cross-architecture Docker setup).
 If you use an x86_64 Linux VM on Apple Silicon, everything will still work but will incur full CPU emulation and be significantly slower.

 ---